Tim Walz and Bill Clinton headline the Democrats' third day, focusing on a 'fight for our freedoms'

 About one-third of U.S. adults (36%) have a favorable view of Walz, while about one-quarter (27%) have a positive opinion of Vance, according to a new poll from The Associated Press-NORC Center for Public Affairs Research.
 Significantly more adults also have an unfavorable view of Vance than Walz, 44% to 25%.

-The week so far has been a balancing act for Harris and other Democrats to harness the exuberance that has swept over their party since President Joe Biden stepped aside while making clear to their supporters that the election will be a fierce fight.
+The week in Chicago’s United Center — normally home to the Chicago Bulls and Blackhawks — has been a balancing act for Harris and other Democrats.
+They want to harness the exuberance that has swept over their party since President Joe Biden stepped aside, while also making clear to their supporters that the election will be a fierce fight.

-In Chicago, the convention’s second day toggled between lighthearted celebration and more serious warnings.
+It might be hard, however, to match the energy of the convention’s Tuesday night session, which toggled between lighthearted celebration and more serious warnings.
 A symbolic roll call vote turned into a dance party, featuring surprise musical acts like Lil Jon, who performed “Turn Down for What,” his song with DJ Snake.

-But former President Barack Obama also conveyed a more sober message in his keynote speech, saying, “Make no mistake, it will be a fight.”
+But former President Barack Obama also conveyed a more sober message in his keynote speech after the roll call, saying, “Make no mistake, it will be a fight.”

 “So much is on the line in this election,” Harris said Tuesday in Milwaukee, where she spoke at a professional basketball arena in battleground Wisconsin as the convention continued 90 miles away in Chicago.
 “And understand, this not 2016 or 2020.
 The stakes are higher.”